EXPRESSIONS OF INTEREST

 - Is this a significant heritage building?
 Is it a rare example?

-- Is this an exemplar in the space of Ecologically Sustainable Development (ESD)?
+- Is this an exemplar in the space of Environmentally Sustainable Design (ESD)?

 - Does the building contribute to a more resilient city?